 - I have acted as a dog expert witness following instructions by Clients, Solicitors, Police Forces, Welfare Organisations, Child Adoption and Fostering Agencies and Courts.
 I always work in close co-operation with police dog legislation officers (DLO’s) and legal professionals, bringing a professional yet practical spirit to my work.

 - I have provided numerous dog assessments for social services, fostering and adoption organisations.
 I welcome contact should you require an experienced and professional assessment of an existing dog within a household or prior to placing the child into a home.

-- As a dog expert witness, I have worked with many police forces throughout the country such as West Midlands, West Mercia, Gloucestershire, City of London, Thames Valley, Essex, Avon and Somerset, South Wales, Dyfed Powys, West Yorkshire, Surrey, Metropolitan, Greater Manchester, Derbyshire, Devon & Cornwall, Lancashire.
-PSNI - Northern Ireland, and Northumbria.
+- As a dog expert witness, I have worked with many police forces throughout the country such as West Midlands, West Mercia, Gloucestershire, City of London, Thames Valley, Essex, Avon and Somerset, South Wales, Dyfed Powys, West Yorkshire, Surrey, Metropolitan, Greater Manchester, Merseyside, Derbyshire, Devon & Cornwall, Lancashire.
+PSNI - Northern Ireland, Northumbria, Cambridgeshire and Hertfordshire.

 - I have a Master’s degree in dog behaviour from Middlesex University (Professional Practice in Canine Behaviour and Psychology).